Kitzbühel: Notable people

-In the 1950s, local legends like Ernst Hinterseer, Hias Leitner, Anderl Molterer, Christian Pravda, Fritz Huber Jr. and Toni Sailer wrote skiing history.
-They put Kitzbühel on the map and their names still resonate today.
-Now there is a new generation earning the title of Kitzbühel legends: Rosi Schipflinger, Axel Naglich, Kaspar Frauenschuh, and David Kreiner.
-Along with sporting achievements, fashion, and food, they are part of Kitzbühel's unique culture:
+In the 1950s, local celebrities like Ernst Hinterseer, Hias Leitner, Anderl Molterer, Christian Pravda, Fritz Huber Jr. and Toni Sailer are known for their skill in skiing.
+A more recent generation of Kitzbühel celebreties include names such as: Rosi Schipflinger, Axel Naglich, Kaspar Frauenschuh, and David Kreiner.
+Along with sporting achievements, fashion, and food, they are known for representing the city.